Zepronex/FPL-Optimizer/README.md

 # Install dependencies
 pnpm install

+# Setup ML service (optional, for AI Strategy)
+./setup_ml.sh

 # Start development servers
 pnpm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) to view the application.

+### AI Strategy Setup

+The AI Strategy uses machine learning to optimize team selection.
+To use it:

+1. **Setup ML service**: Run `./setup_ml.sh` to install Python dependencies
+2. **Train the model**: Run `pnpm run train:ml` to train the ML model
+3. **Start services**: Run `pnpm run dev` to start all services
+4. **Use AI Strategy**: Select "AI Strategy" in the team generation page

+The AI Strategy will predict optimal player selections for the next 3 gameweeks using historical data and advanced algorithms.

 ## How It Works